IngredientsProduceVegetablesEspelette Pepper (Piment d’Espelette)

 The Espelette Pepper, or Piment d’Espelette, is a type of chili pepper that is grown in the Basque region of France.
 It has a long history in the region, dating back to the 16th century when it was first brought over from South America.
 Over time, the pepper became a staple of Basque cuisine, known for its mild heat and unique, slightly sweet, and smoky flavor.

-The Espelette Pepper is a sought-after ingredient in French cuisine, used as a seasoning in a variety of Basque recipes, including meats, stews, and sauces.
-Its versatility and unique flavor profile have made it a staple in many kitchens and a must-have ingredient for those looking to bring a touch of the Basque region to their cooking.
+The Espelette Pepper is a sought-after ingredient in French cuisine, used as a seasoning in many Basque recipes, including meats, stews, and sauces.
+Its versatility and unique flavor profile have made it a staple in many kitchens and a must-have ingredient to integrate the Basque region into their cooking.

 Quick Facts